Updated on: October 1, 2024

 Short on time?
 Here’s the best Avast antivirus alternative in 2024:

-• 🥇 Norton: Better malware protection, more additional features, and a more intuitive interface.
-Norton also has a flawless reputation for protecting user information and privacy.
+- 🥇 Norton : Better malware protection, more additional features, and a more intuitive interface.
+Norton also has a web-based dashboard that gives you quick access to all of its features and a flawless reputation for protecting user information and privacy.

-It’s worth noting that Avast has taken action to regain users’ trust since its privacy breach.
-Most importantly, it has closed down Jumpshot — the data collection subsidiary responsible for collecting and selling user data.
-Although this is a good step toward being a reliable and trustworthy antivirus, there are still better antiviruses on the market.
+Avast did have some privacy concerns in the past, but it closed down the data collection subsidiary responsible for collecting and selling user data.
+It’s a good step toward Avast being more reliable and trustworthy, but there are still better antiviruses on the market without a history of privacy concerns.

 If you’re in a rush and need to switch from Avast quickly, I recommend Norton.
 It’s my #1 pick from this list, and it ranks at the top of almost every guide to the best antiviruses in 2024.
 It also offers a generous 60-day money-back guarantee, so you can try it out risk-free for up to two months.